mirrorweb/salesforce-mcp-server/README.md

 2. Configure OAuth settings and obtain client credentials
 3. Generate a refresh token using the OAuth2 flow
 4. Set environment variables as shown in the configuration section

-## ⚠️ Known Limitations

-### retrieve-metadata Tool
-The `retrieve-metadata` tool is currently disabled due to jsforce API compatibility issues.
-This limitation will be resolved in a future version.

 ## 🏗️ Architecture